Ian Freeman: Martial arts background

-Freeman came into martial arts from boxing, in which he had trained for around ten years, after being taught by his father, who was an ABA Boxing Champion at 18 years of age.
+Freeman came into Martial Arts from Boxing, in which he had trained for around ten years, after being taught by his father, who was an ABA Boxing Champion at 18 years of age.
 While working as a doorman, Freeman ended up fighting with a man who was intoxicated; a friend mentioned that rather than punch him, he should have broke the mans arm.
-Curious as to what he could learn, he started training in Goshin jiu-jitsu for around six to eight months before competing in an amateur Vale Tudo competition.
-In his early days, he trained periodically with various instructors, including Marco Ruas and Renzo Gracie.
+Curious as to what he could learn, he started training in Goshin Jujutsu for around six to eight months before competing in an amateur Vale Tudo competition.
+In his early days, he would go on to train in Kickboxing, Judo, Wrestling, Brazilian Jiu-Jitsu, and Muay Thai periodically with various instructors, including Marco Ruas and Renzo Gracie.

 Mixed martial arts career

 Freeman entered the professional circuit in 1999.
 He was considered an early ambassador for mixed martial arts and given the nickname, "The Iron Ambassador."
 In early 2000, the UFC approached Ian to fight at UFC 24, where he lost to Scott Adams via achilles lock submission.
 He fought two more times in the UFC, winning both times.
 Later, Freeman's career hit a low point with four losses in a row, but he returned with a submission win in a rematch with Stanislav Nuschik.

 His greatest triumph was arguably his win on home soil over Frank Mir at UFC 38.
 The heavy underdog, Freeman lived up to his nickname as he systematically ground Mir down and broke his spirit, winning a first round stoppage in front of the English crowd.
 The match was bittersweet for Freeman, having dedicated the match to his father who, unbeknown to him, had died of cancer the day before.
 Victory gave Freeman the chance to make his mark on the UFC Heavyweight division but his next fight saw him stopped by Andrei Arlovski.
-Seven months later, a draw against Vernon White signalled the end of Freeman's second stint in UFC and led to his return to the British MMA scene.
+Seven months later, a draw against middleweight Vernon White signalled the end of Freeman's second stint in UFC and led to his return to the British MMA scene.

 After one successful fight for the Cage Warriors promotion, Ian took a break from MMA, citing chronic fatigue syndrome and an overly intense training schedule.
 He returned eleven months later to fight Ryan Robinson for the vacant Cage Rage Heavyweight title.
 Defeating Robinson within one round with his now-customary ground and pound, Freeman vacated the title and announced he was dropping to Light Heavyweight.
 In early 2005, Ian again appeared to ebb away from MMA, appearing as a referee in ITV's ill-fated Celebrity Wrestling game show, which was quickly relegated to Sunday mornings and subsequently cancelled.